mlflow/mlflow/docs/source/tracking.rst

 logged to.

-Enable Automatic Logging from TensorFlow (experimental)
+Enable Automatic Logging from TensorFlow and Keras (experimental)
 -------------------------------------------------------
-MLflow supports automatic logging from TensorFlow without the need for explicit log statements.
-You can enable this feature by calling :py:func:`mlflow.tensorflow.autolog` before your training code. **Note**: this feature is experimental - the API and format of the logged data are subject to change.
+MLflow supports automatic logging from TensorFlow and Keras without the need for explicit log statements.
+You can enable this feature by calling one of :py:func:`mlflow.tensorflow.autolog` or :py:func:`mlflow.keras.autolog` depending on the framework before your training code.
+Note that ``tensorflow.keras`` is handled by ``mlflow.tensorflow``, not ``mlflow.keras``.
+**Note**: this feature is experimental - the API and format of the logged data are subject to change.

 :py:func:`mlflow.tensorflow.autolog` optionally accepts a ``metrics_every_n_steps``
 argument to specify the frequency with which metrics should be logged to MLflow.